 Every health insurance policy is different and will depend on the insurer, but most policies will include cover for the following:

 An inpatient: This includes staying in a hospital bed for tests or surgery.

-An outpatient: This includes consultations, diagnoses and treatment when you do not need to stay overnight.
+An outpatient: This includes consultations treatment when you do not need to stay overnight.

 Some health insurers let you pick exactly what is covered from a range of options like:

 Each policy has different limits and exclusions, but most do not cover the following: